mon/0x40-web/README.md

 0x40 Hues comes with an integrated editor to create new songs and inspect existing ones.
 [Read how to use it here](https://github.com/mon/0x40-web/blob/master/docs/Editor.md) - it's easier than you think!

+## Editing respacks
+There is an extremely basic respack editor at respack_edit.html.
+I also host it on [my site](https://0x40.mon.im/respack_edit.html).
+It does not support adding images, nor does it support adding songs.
+You can, however, edit all properties of an existing respack's songs and images.
+If this is lacking features you would like, please open a ticket.
+It was mostly made for editing centerPixel values.

 ## Install (Make your own Hues website)
 1. Start by downloading the latest [release](https://github.com/mon/0x40-web/releases).
 These are minified and load faster.
 2. Put your respack zips somewhere they can be found by your web server.
 My hues have a `respacks/` folder under the main directory.